Building Multilingual Agents with Retell AI SDKs for Accent Adaptation: My Journey

 node server.js

-How does Retell AI handle accent recognition without explicit language tags?
+How does Retell AI detect accents without explicit language tags?

 How do I prevent accent misclassification from breaking conversation flow?

-Accent misclassification happens when confidence drops below your threshold.
-I set minConfidence: 0.65 as a safety floor—below this, the system maintains the previous accentProfile rather than switching.
+Set minConfidence: 0.65 as a safety floor.
+Below this threshold, the system maintains the previous accentProfile rather than switching.
 The testAccentAdaptation() function validates new accent profiles against historical confidence data before applying them.
-This prevents the system from ping-ponging between accents on a single utterance.
-Real-world failure: if you set minConfidence: 0.4, breathing sounds or background noise trigger false accent switches, degrading transcription quality by 15-20%.
+This prevents ping-ponging between accents on a single utterance.
+If you set minConfidence: 0.4, breathing sounds or background noise trigger false accent switches, degrading transcription quality by 15-20%.

 Written by